Demons-God/INTERACTIVE-QUIZ-APPLICATION/README.md

 *MENTOR: NEELA SANTOSH

+##DESCRPTION

-##This is an interactive quiz app I made using plain old HTML, CSS, and JavaScript.
+This is an interactive quiz app I made using plain old HTML, CSS, and JavaScript.
 Super simple, no frameworks needed.
 It’s totally browser-based—just open it, answer cool questions, get instant feedback, and see your score at the end.
 You even get to register your name and email before starting, so it feels a bit more personal.

 Think of it as a mini trivia game that's easy to understand and super fun to play.